-Whilst some will actually prefer it and be reluctant towards any sort of change, the majority of employees within a company will be unhappy if they feel that they have reached a plateau where their career is concerned.
-For many, the advancement of their career and the added responsibility and rewards that come with it are a key driver for their performance and commitment towards their workplace activities.
+While some people will actually prefer it and be reluctant towards any sort of change, the majority of employees within a company will be unhappy if they feel that they have reached a plateau where their career is concerned.
+For many, the advancement of their career and the added responsibility and rewards that come with it, are a key driver for their performance and commitment towards their workplace activities.

 They give their all in order to impress management who will then be willing to offer them a promotion when the opportunity arises.
-In so doing, this effort translates into high levels of productivity, output, new ideas and innovation; all of which contributes greatly to the achievement of the business's goals and targets.
+In so doing, this effort translates into high levels of productivity, output, new ideas and innovation; all of which contributes greatly to the achievement of the business's targets and goals.

-In various business coaching articles we have seen how providing business coaching to employees can greatly assist and speed up the acquisition and development of their skills and/or methods of working and the cooperation with other employees of the company.
-However business coaching can also be utilised to great effect in the career development of workers from their individual point of view.
+In various business coaching articles and blogs on this site, we have seen how providing business coaching to employees can greatly assist and speed up the acquisition and development of their skills and/or methods of working, not to mention the cooperation with other employees of the company.
+However, business coaching can also be utilised to great effect in the career development of workers, from their individual point of view.

-Many employees will regard potential advancement through promotion as an essential component of any employment package.
-If this is not present, even if they are paid quite well they are likely to feel stuck in a rut with no prospect of their job role and level of responsibility ever changing.
-In this situation they will soon begin to lose motivation which in turn will result in lower productivity and a poorer overall standard of their work as they put less effort and dedication into it.
+As mentioned earlier, many employees will regard potential advancement through promotion as an essential component of any employment package.
+If this is not present, even if they are paid quite well, they are likely to feel stuck in a rut with no prospect of their job role and level of responsibility ever changing.
+In this situation, they will soon begin to lose motivation, which in turn will result in lower productivity and a poorer overall standard of their work, as they put less effort and dedication into it.

 In terms of career development, business coaching can not only be used to develop skills but also to identify those particular skills in which the individual is lacking or not strong enough in, and can highlight additional training requirements e.g. first line management training courses if they are being developed with the intention of one day becoming a manager for a particular department, or indeed of the entire company!